 - PART I – Exploring Ethereum Blockchain for Enterprise use

 - PART II – Setting up a private Ethereum Network

 - PART III – Cross-bridging to the Ethereum Main Net

 - PART IV – Using the Main Net for Tamper-proof transactions

 Scalability is a known challenge for engineers within the reigns of blockchain technology.
-To give you a certain perspective on that, currently, the Bitcoin Blockchain can process up to 7 transactions per second (tps) while Ethereum can do double of that, an amazing 15 tps.
+To give you a particular perspective on that, currently, the Bitcoin Blockchain can process up to 7 transactions per second (tps) while Ethereum can do double of that, an impressive 15 tps.

 Proof of Work